 Any home purchased with a loan guaranteed by the Federal Housing Administration (FHA) or Department of Veterans Affairs (VA) will be repossessed by the government if the owner stops making payments.
 These properties are similar to those owned by banks or lenders, but you have to reach out to a government-registered broker to purchase this type of foreclosure.

-How To Simplify a Complicated Process in Five Steps
+Buying a Foreclosed Home in Five Steps

 There’s a lot of missing information when you buy a foreclosed home, so the process can seem especially unclear to first-time homebuyers or anyone new to the foreclosure market.
 If you decide to move forward with a foreclosure purchase, make sure to do the following: